AndreaTocchetti/Vaccinitaly_Topic_Analysis/README.md

 # References
 ## About the Labeling
 M. Di Giovanni, L. Corti, S. Pavanetto, F. Pierri, A. Tocchetti, and M. Brambilla.
-“A Content-based Approach for the Analysis and Classification of Vaccine-related Stances on Twitter: the Italian Scenario”.
-In: June 1, 2021. doi:10.36190/2021.52. url: http://workshop-proceedings.icwsm.org/pdf/2021_52.pdf.
+“A Content-based Approach for the Analysis and Classification of Vaccine-related Stances on Twitter: the Italian Scenario”. doi:10.36190/2021.52. url: http://workshop-proceedings.icwsm.org/pdf/2021_52.pdf.

 ## About the Project
 F. Pierri, A. Tocchetti, L. Corti, M. Di Giovanni, S. Pavanetto, M. Brambilla, and S. Ceri.
-“VaccinItaly: monitoring Italian conversations around vaccines on Twitter”.
-In: CoRRabs/2101.03757 (June 1, 2021). doi:10.36190/2021.11. arXiv:2101.03757. url: https://arxiv.org/pdf/2101.03757.pdf.
+“VaccinItaly: monitoring Italian conversations around vaccines on Twitter”. doi:10.36190/2021.11. arXiv:2101.03757. url: https://arxiv.org/pdf/2101.03757.pdf.